Dear Sister Xinyi,

-I remember that during our last communication, when talking about the topic of what dispositions God has we can know from the’ preaching and working, we saw the Bible say, “Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times? said to him, I say not to you, Until seven times: but, Until seventy times seven” (Mat 18:21–22), “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
+I remember that during our last communication, when talking about the topic of what dispositions God has we can know from the’ preaching and working, we saw the Bible say, “Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
+Jesus said to him, I say not to you, Until seven times: but, Until seventy times seven” (Mat 18:21-22), “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
-And the second is like to it, You shall love your neighbor as yourself” (Mat 22:37–39), and “You have heard that it has been said, You shall love your neighbor, and hate your enemy.
-But I say to you, Love your enemies, bless them that curse you, do good to them that hate you, and for them which spitefully use you, and persecute you; That you may be the children of your Father which is in heaven: for he makes his sun to rise on the evil and on the good, and sends rain on the just and on the unjust” (Mat 5:43–45).
+And the second is like to it, You shall love your neighbor as yourself” (Mat 22:37-39), and “You have heard that it has been said, You shall love your neighbor, and hate your enemy.
+But I say to you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which spitefully use you, and persecute you; That you may be the children of your Father which is in heaven: for he makes his sun to rise on the evil and on the good, and sends rain on the just and on the unjust” (Mat 5:43-45).
 After communicating I have understood that the Lord Jesus bestowed plentiful graces and blessings upon man, taught man to be tolerant and patient, and healed man’s illness and drove out the devils within them, in which the disposition God expressed was compassion and love.

 However, when I got home, I started thinking: Could it be said that God’s disposition is only mercy and love?
 Are God’s attitudes toward all people exactly the same?
-To solve these questions, I looked up the Bible and some spiritual books.
+To solve these questions, I referred to the Bible and some spiritual books.
 Thank the Lord, under the Lord’s leading I got some new understandings.
 I have learned that the disposition of God is not only merciful and loving, but majestic and wrathful, and also understood that God treats man in a principled way rather than treating everyone with mercy and love.